hxz393/BrutalityExtractor/README_EN.md

 - **Processes**

   Set the number of decompression processes to run at the same time.
-As decompression operations occupy a lot of processor, memory, and hard disk resources, it's recommended not to open other software during operation to ensure smooth decompression.

 - **Ignore Warnings**